There are two main categories of software testing: Manual and Automated.

 Who Should Be Involved in the Test Automation Process

-Automation testing is rarely a job for a single employee.
+Automation testing is rarely a job for a single employee, and in reality most companies that are serious about testing have a dedicated Test Center of Excellence (TCoE) in place to support the function.
 Here are a few examples of people that should be involved in any automation testing processes:

 Developers are the initial testers to ensure there are no issues arising from errors in the code.
 They attend to the finer details of testing, such as unit testing, smoke testing, and integration testing.